Top Tips for Planning A Successful Corporate Retreat

 For example, an agenda for a corporate retreat at the Inn at Spanish Head in Lincoln City, Oregon may look like this:

-8:30 am - Morning meeting in Balboa Room
+8:30 am - Morning meeting in the El Toro Room, Kick-off with Guest Speaker

 11:00 am - Breakout sessions

-8:00 pm - Drinks and karaoke in Balboa Room, or other planned activity
+8:00 pm - Drinks and fun activity in the Balboa Room, or other planned evening activity off-site

-8:30 am - Morning meeting in Balboa Room
+8:30 am - Morning meeting in the El Toro Room, Kick-off with Guest Speaker

 11:00 am - Breakout sessions

-8:00 pm - Drinks and karaoke in Balboa Room, or other planned activity
+8:00 pm - Drinks and fun activity in the Balboa Room, or other planned evening activity off-site

 Thoughtful Meal Planning